pflanze/better-qmail-remote/README.md

     mv default.private /var/qmail/control/dkim/global.key
     # ^ or replace 'global' with whatever selector you want

-If you want to create EdDSA keys, please have a look at the article [How to use DKIM with Ed25519](https://www.mailhardener.com/kb/how-to-use-dkim-with-ed25519).
+If you want to create EdDSA keys, you can use the included script `opendkim-genkey-eddsa`.
+For details, have a look at the article [How to use DKIM with Ed25519](https://www.mailhardener.com/kb/how-to-use-dkim-with-ed25519).

 ### Test suite